Paris in the interwar period: The economy

 As a result of the war, the French government was deeply in debt.
-The debt had multiplied six times from what it was before the War.
-Inflation was rampant, and the amount of money in circulation had increased by five times during the War.
+The debt had multiplied six times from what it was before the war.
+Inflation was rampant, and the amount of money in circulation had increased by five times during the war.
 The low value of the French franc against the U.S. dollar made the city attractive for foreign visitors such as Ernest Hemingway, who found prices for housing and food affordable, but it was difficult for Parisians.
 Energy was in short supply.
 Before leaving their front lines, the Germans had flooded the coal mines of northern France, and coal production was not fully restored for five years.
 A large part of the government budget went to repaying the war debts, and another large part went to paying the pensions of widows, orphans and wounded soldiers.

 Strikes and confrontations

-One of the biggest problems immediately after the war was finding jobs for the demobilized soldiers.
+One of the biggest problems immediately after the war was finding jobs for the demobilised soldiers.
 To encourage greater employment, in May 1919 the French Senate ratified a law shortening the work day to eight hours and the week to 48 hours.
 The unions of Paris demanded more.
-The CGT, the largest union, organized a huge demonstration at the Gare de l'Est and the Place de la République, which led to violent confrontations between worker and the police.
+The CGT, the largest union, organized a huge demonstration at the Gare de l'Est and the Place de la République, which led to violent confrontations between workers and the police.
 Immediately afterwards there were strikes of bank employees and garment workers, and strikes at many of the major factories, including the automobile factories of Renault and Panhard, the aircraft factory of Blériot and the film studio of Pathé.
 The typographers and workers at the Bon Marché and Louvre department stores went on strike in November.
-Conflicts between the labor unions and employers continued throughout entire the period from 1919 to 1939.
+Conflicts between the labor unions and employers continued throughout the entire period from 1919 to 1939.

 Industry

 The weak franc was helpful for the major enterprises of Paris, which converted to making new products which had been developed during the war: automobiles, electric generators and motors, and chemical products.
 Due to low French costs, exports jumped by 42% from 1923 to 1927.

 A good example of a successful new Paris enterprise was the automobile company founded in 1919 by André Citroën (1878–1935).
 He was an industrial engineer who developed assembly lines to produce armaments during the First World War.
-In 1919, he put these technologies to work to mass-produce automobiles on a site next to Seine.
+In 1919, he put these technologies to work to mass-produce automobiles on a site next to the Seine.
 He created the first automobile assembly line outside the United States.
-By 1927, Citroën was the leader car manufacturer in Europe, and fourth in the world.
+By 1927, Citroën was the leading car manufacturer in Europe, and fourth in the world.
 In addition to his engineering talents, he was also a skilled publicist.
 He organized a series of highly publicized automobile expeditions to remote parts of Africa, Asia and Australia, and, from 1925 until 1934, had a large illuminated Citroën sign on the side of the Eiffel Tower.
 The site of Citroën's old factory is now the Parc André Citroën.